 - Other injuries that inhibit a person’s daily activities

 Each of these injuries requires victims to seek immediate medical attention.
 In many cases, victims face long roads to recovery that include surgery, rehabilitation, and physical therapy.
 These incidents happen in various ways, sometimes due to the negligence of the truck driver (driving impaired, carrying too much weight, etc.) and sometimes due to the actions of a truck company (failing to maintain the vehicle).
-If you or a loved one was injured in a truck collision due to negligence, our Chicago trucking collision lawyers can help.
+If you or a loved one was injured in a truck collision due to negligence, our Chicago trucking collision lawyers or Chicago rear-end accident lawyers can help.
 Contact us today to schedule a free consultation.